cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

-Though using Microsoft Defender's solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the follow section of the CISA M365 Secure Configuration Baseline for Defender for Office 365.
+Though using Microsoft Defender's solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the following section of the CISA M365 Secure Configuration Baseline for Defender for Office 365.

 - [Preset Security Policies \| CISA M365 Secure Configuration Baseline for Defender for Office 365](./defender.md#1-preset-security-profiles)